FireworksProject/jfdi/docs/create-devbox.md

 	vagrant up
 	vagrant ssh

-Once you're in, mv the VBoxGuestAdditions.iso to a new location so we don't lose it:
+Once you're in, move the VBoxGuestAdditions.iso to a new location so we don't lose it:

 	mv /vagrant/VBoxGuestAdditions.iso ~/